GregUtas/robust-services-core/README.md

 Most of the files in the [input](/input) directory are test scripts.
 The document that describes the [POTS application](/docs/RSC-POTS-Application.md) also discusses its tests, which exercise a considerable portion of the RSC software.
-The tests described here are rather tactical by comparison.
+The tests described below are rather tactical by comparison.

 Twenty scripts test the *Safety Net* capability of the `Thread` class.
 Most of these tests